In print for 30 years!

 • Included are three new “sky tour” chapters by guest author Ken Hewitt-White.

-• The Foreword is by world-renowned astrophysicist Dr. Sara Seager.
+• The Foreword is by world-renowned astrophysicist Prof. Sara Seager.

 What’s in the Fourth Edition?